-Name of the indicator Collection by NRAs in BEREC Level of support from the surveyed companies Number of companies collecting this indicator Relevant scope Examples of data already collected Energy consumption Yes (FR, BE, ES, FI) HIGH 61 Networks, data centres, company-wide Energy consumption of different parts of the network (BE, FI, FR) Data centres and IT equipment energy consumption (BE, ES, FR) Carbon emissions - Direct emissions Yes (FR, BE, ES) HIGH 52 Company- wide Scope 1 emissions (FR, BE, ES) Carbon emissions - Energy indirect emissions Yes (FR, BE, ES) HIGH 52 Company- wide (location based, and market based) Scope 2 emissions (FR, BE, ES) Collected by at least one NRA Carbon emissions - Other indirect emissions Yes (FR, BE, ES) HIGH 40 Company- wide Scope 3 emissions (FR, BE, ES) High or medium support from companies Energy efficiency Yes (BE, ES) HIGH 50 Networks, data centres consumption in function of data/clients/revenue (BE, ES) PUE (BE) Use of renewable energy (rate) Yes (BE, FI) HIGH 51 Company- wide Production and use of renewable energy (BE, FI) Distribution or utilisation of recycled/refurbished/ reused products Yes (FR, BE) HIGH 26 Devices, equipment Number of items recycled/refurbished (BE) Number of items collected in order to recycle or repackage them (FR) Number of items sold repackaged (FR) Expected lifetime Yes (FR) MEDIUM 10 Devices, equipment Devices duration of use by year of commercialization (FR) Number of items sold each year (FR) Water usage/consumption Yes (FR, BE) MEDIUM 35 Data centres and other infrastructures element Water consumption by types of water (BE, FR) Water cooling systems used (FR) reuse of water (BE) Water discharge areas and conditions (BE, FR) Raw materials depletion (mineral) Yes (FR) MEDIUM 6 Devices, equipment manufacturing Use of rare earths and precious metals (FR) TIER 2 E-waste production Not at the moment MEDIUM 41 Company- wide
+Name of the indicator Collecti on by NRAs in BEREC Level of support from the surveyed companies Number of companies collecting this indicator Relevant scope Examples of data already collected Energy consumption Yes (FR, BE, ES, FI) HIGH 61 Networks, data centres, company- wide Energy consumption of different parts of the network (BE, FI, FR) Data centres and IT equipment energy consumption (BE, ES, FR) Carbon emissions - Direct emissions Yes (FR, BE, ES) HIGH 52 Company- wide Scope 1 emissions (FR, BE, ES) GROUP A Carbon emissions - Energy indirect emissions Yes (FR, BE, ES) HIGH 52 Company- wide (location based, and market based) Scope 2 emissions (FR, BE, ES) Collected by at least one NRA Carbon emissions - Other indirect emissions Yes (FR, BE, ES) HIGH 40 Company- wide Scope 3 emissions (FR, BE, ES) High or medium support from companie s Energy efficiency Yes (BE, ES) HIGH 50 Networks, data centres Consumption in function of data/clients/revenue (BE, ES) PUE (BE) Use of renewable energy (rate) Yes (BE, FI) HIGH 51 Company- wide Production and use of renewable energy (BE, FI)

-Not yet Recycled/refurbished/ Not at the moment MEDIUM 22 Devices,

-collected by reused components network and

-any NRA (also excavated data centres

-But MEDUM masses) us/895ed in equipment

-support from products

-the industry

-Recyclability Not at the moment MEDIUM 20 Devices,

-network

-equipment

-Reparability Not at the moment MEDIUM 13 Devices,

-network

-equipment

-Land use Not at the moment MEDIUM 10 Company-

-wide

-Waste heat recovery Not at the moment MEDIUM 4 Datacentres

-Eco toxicity (including Not at the moment LOW 8 Company-

-incidence on Ũ wide

-biodiversity, water mao

-TIER 3 pollution)

-Not yet Human toxicity Not at the moment LOW 7 Company-

-collected by (including air pollution) wide

-NRAs

-Low support Eutrophication Not at the moment LOW 1 Company-

-from the (terrestrial, freshwater, wide

-industry marine)
+Distribution or utilisation of recycled/refurbishe d/ reused products Yes (FR, BE) HIGH 26 Devices, equipment Number of items recycled/refurbished (BE) Number of items collected in order to recycle or repackage them (FR) Number of items sold Expected lifetime Yes (FR) MEDIUM 10 Devices, equipment Devices duration of use by year of commercialisation (FR) Number of items sold each year (FR) Water usage/consumption Yes (FR, BE) MEDIUM 35 Data centres and other infrastruct ures element Water consumption by types of water (BE, FR) Water cooling systems used (FR) Reuse of water (BE) Water discharge areas and conditions (BE, FR) Raw materials depletion (mineral) Yes (FR) MEDIUM 6 Devices, equipment manufactu ring Use of rare earths and precious metals (FR) GROUP B E-waste production Not at the moment MEDIUM 41 Company- wide Not yet collected by any NRA But MEDUM Recycled/refurbishe d/ reused components (also excavated masses) used in products Not at the moment MEDIUM 22 Devices, network and data centres equipment support from the industry Recyclability Not at the moment MEDIUM 20 Devices, network equipment Reparability Not at the moment MEDIUM 13 Devices, network equipment Land use Not at the moment MEDIUM 10 Company- wide Waste heat recovery Not at the moment MEDIUM 4 Datacentr es GROUP C Eco toxicity (including incidence on Not at the moment LOW 8 Company- wide biodiversity, water pollution) CO lot yet ollected / NRAs Human toxicity (including air pollution) Not at the moment LOW 7 Company- wide su fro ow upport om the dustry Eutrophication (terrestrial, freshwater, marine) Not at the moment LOW 1 Company- wide

-Table 4 - Preliminary classification of sustainability indicators for ECN/ECS based on the analysis of BEREC 2022 questionnaires
+Table 4 - BEREC Preliminary classification of sustainability indicators for ECN/ECS based on the analysis of BEREC 2022 questionnaires

-7. Conclusions, and future work for BEREC
+7. Conclusions and future work for BEREC

-With the expertise of its NRAs in collaboration with other relevant public bodies and stakeholders, BEREC will continue to contributing increasing environmental transparency in the electronic communications sector, to contribute to the harmonizing support of the environmental indicators collected and to contributing to the improvement of the environmental performance of the ICT industry.
+With the expertise of its member NRAs in collaboration with other relevant public bodies and stakeholders, BEREC will continue to contributing increasing environmental transparency in the electronic communications sector, to contribute to the harmonising support of the environmental indicators collected and to contributing to the improvement of the environmental performance of the ICT industry.